Mindgrub/docker-mysql-via-http/README.md

 - `DB_PASS` – Required.
 The password to use to connect.
 - `MYSQL_NET_BUFFER_LENGTH` – Optional.
 The `net_buffer_length` setting for `mysqldump` (Default: "16384").
 - `COMPLETED_WEBHOOK` – Optional.
 A URL to receive a POST request containing JSON content once ingestion completes.
+- `SFN_TASK_TOKEN` – Optional.
+A Step Functions [Task Token](https://docs.aws.amazon.com/step-functions/latest/apireference/API_GetActivityTask.html#StepFunctions-GetActivityTask-response-taskToken).
+If present, this token will be used to call [`SendTaskHeartbeat`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskHeartbeat.html) and [`SendTaskSuccess`](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html).
+The task output sent to `SendTaskSuccess` will consist of a JSON object with a single property: `uri` (containing the S3 URI of the database dump).

 ## Technical Details